polyaxon/polyaxon/docs/templates/installation/tools_and_requirements.md

 !!! note
-    Although Polyaxon might work with previous versions than those recommended by us, we officiall don't supprt them, and we don't recommend using them.
+    Although Polyaxon might work with previous versions than those recommended by us, we officially don't support them, and we don't recommend using them.